Remote Work: An idea whose time has come

 As creators of a remote collaboration tool that is used globally by more than 500,000 users and fortune 500 companies, we have always been strong proponents of remote work.
 So if your team is transitioning to remote work or you have found yourself suddenly working from home, the one thing you can feel confident about is that the infrastructure for remote work is already there so you can continue doing the work you need to do.

-Remote Work Tips
+Tips for Remote Work

 We’ve used our vast remote collaboration expertise to compile a list of 5 helpful tips you can incorporate into your workflow today!